sshantel/craigslist-ropot/README.md

 3. For a scraping of items outside of planters in the SF Bay Area, `region` and `term` in line 149 of `scraper.py` will need to be updated to fit your desired needs.
 The URL in line 37 can be adjusted according to the Craigslist link you wish to scrape.

-4. Source the Slackbot API by running the following command:
+4. Source the Slackbot and Twilio API by running the following command:

 ```
 $ source secrets.sh